Financial Aid & scholarships

 Click here to create your FSA ID

-2. Fill out your FAFSA form.
+2. Fill Out the FAFSA Form.

-Complete FAFSA for 2022-2023 using your 2020 income to start classes in the Spring semester.
+omplete the FAFSA for 2024-2025 using student/parent 2022 income to start classes in the Spring semester.

-Click here to complete your FAFSA form
+Click here to complete the FAFSA form

-3. Complete your (MPN) Master Promissory Note
+3. Complete the Master Promissory Note (MPN)

-The Master Promissory Note (MPN) is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
-It also explains the terms and conditions of your loan(s).
+The Master Promissory Note (MPN) is a legal document in which the borrower agrees to repay their loan(s), including any accrued interest and fees, to the U.S. Department of Education.
+It also outlines the terms and conditions of the loan(s).

 Click here to complete the MPN

-4. Complete the Loan Entrance counseling
+4. Complete Loan Entrance Counseling

 Click here to Complete the loan entrance counseling